kyma-project/website/content/blog-posts/2022-11-15-breaking-change-CNI-plugin/index.md

 With the release of Kyma 2.8, we enthusiastically announced the numerous and varied upgrades, updates, improvements, and changes it brought into use.
 One change, however, **the breaking change**, deserves to be presented in its own blog post so that you do not miss it.
 Let us properly introduce **the Istio Container Network Interface (CNI) plugin**.

->**NOTE:** For SAP BTP Kyma Runtime, the change will be implemented with version 2.10.
+>**NOTE:** For SAP BTP Kyma Runtime, we are planning to implement the change with version 2.10.
+If that is the case, you must apply the changes described in this blog post **before** upgrading SAP BTP Kyma Runtime to version 2.10.

 <!-- overview -->